wey-gudey/wey-gudey.github.io/content/cv.md

 **2025**

 - “From the (Digital) Archive to the College Classroom - The Colored Conventions Project Collaboration with Occidental College's First Year Writing Seminar, ‘Emancipation: Black Freedom in the Making.’”
 Society of American Archivists Conference, Society of American Archivists.
-Anaheim, CA. August 25.
+Anaheim, CA. Poster Presenter.
+August 25.
 - “Unsung Women of the Colored Conventions: Data [Re]Imagined.”
 Expanded Data, Critical Data Studio.
 Hamilton, Canada.
 Presenter.
 July 27.
 -  “What the NEH ODH has Inspired” Association of Computers and the Humanities.
 Virtual.
 Presenter.
 June 13.
 - “Colored Conventions Project as a Black Digital Humanities Praxis.”
 Digital Blackness - Collective Care, Community & Co-Creation Through the Colored Conventions Project, Douglass Day, and Carceral Algorithms.
 Association of Computers and the Humanities.
 Virtual.
 Presenter.
 June 11.